La belle juive: Philosophical background

-The trope of the Beautiful Jewess has however also been used by authors sympathetic to the Jews and their plight.
-An example is the 1904 short novel Zhidovka (Жидовка) by the Russian author Alexander Kuprin, in which the poor living conditions of Jews in the Pale of Settlement are a main theme.

-In such a gloomy area the protagonist encounters a Jewess, whose hardly describable Biblical beauty is being further accentuated by the contrast with the surrounding grime and depression.
-To find such a figure in this lost, forsaken corner of the Pale appears like nothing short of a miracle to him, and after extensively pondering on the miraculous survival of the Jewish people among all these near-mythological extinct civilizations, the ethnic Russian protagonist is brought back to himself: "What am I," he muses, "yesterday's savage and today's intellectual... beside this living enigma, perhaps the greatest and most inexplicable enigma in the history of mankind?"
+The trope of la belle juive has however also been used by authors sympathetic to the Jews and their plight.
+An example is the 1904 short novel (Жидовка) by the Russian author Alexander Kuprin, in which the poor living conditions of Jews in the Pale of Settlement are a main theme.
+In such a gloomy area the protagonist encounters a Jewess, whose indescribable biblical beauty is accentuated by the contrast with the surrounding grime and depression.
+He finds it nothing short of a miracle to find such a figure in this forsaken corner of the Pale.
+After extensively pondering on the miraculous survival of the Jewish people among all these near-mythological extinct civilizations, the ethnic Russian protagonist is brought back to himself:

 Here stands this woman, on whose face a divine beauty is reflected, inspiring sacred rapture.
 For how many thousands of years must her people have refrained from mixing with anybody in order to preserve these amazing Biblical features?
 With the same smooth shawl on her head, with the same deep eyes and a sorrowful fold around her lips, they draw the mother of Jesus Christ.
 With the same irreproachable pure delight shone the gloomy Judith, the sweet Ruth, the tender Leah, the beautiful Rachel and Hagar and Sarah.
-Looking at her, you believe, feel and see just how these people go in their mind-darkening genealogy towards Moses, climb to Abraham, and higher and higher––directly to the great, terrible and vindictive biblical God!
+Looking at her, you believe, feel and see just how these people go in their mind-darkening genealogy towards Moses, climb to Abraham, and higher and higher—directly to the great, terrible and vindictive biblical God!

 Physical attributes

 The typical appearance of la belle juive includes long, thick, dark hair, large dark eyes, an olive skin tone, and a languid expression.
-Often, she will be depicted wearing exotic oriental clothing and jewelry.
+Often, she is depicted wearing exotic oriental clothing and jewelry.